 Redefining Success Is Reclaiming Yourself

-Letting go of traditional success standards is not failure, it is freedom.
-It is choosing a path of intention over impression, purpose over performance, and wellness over burnout.
+Letting go of traditional success standards is freedom.
+It is about choosing a path of intention over impression, purpose over performance and wellness over burnout.

 The best part is that you do not need to transform your entire life today.
 Just take one small step in the direction of alignment and let that be your new definition of winning.